taconaut/UMS-Plugin-AutoDeleteFileAfterPlay/README.md

 # UMS-Plugin: Auto-delete after play
-This plugin for Universal Media Server (UMS) will automatically delete a file after having played it.
+This plugin for Universal Media Server (UMS) will automatically delete a file after having been played.

 ##Using the plugin
 1. Download it from [SourceForge](https://sourceforge.net/projects/ums-mlx/files/ums-plugins/AutoDeleteFileAfterPlay/)